MylesJP/MylesJP/README.md

 ### Hi everyone, I'm Myles 👋

-I'm a post-bacc Computer Science student with a previous degree in Mechanical Engineering.
+I'm a second-career software developer with a previous degree in Mechanical Engineering.

 - 🔭 I’m currently working on an LLM project that uses SMS as the interface and provides relevant local information to the user
 - 🌱 I’m currently learning about PyTorch and the architecture of popular models